-LANP20 - TOURISM
+LANP23 - TOURISM

-Leominstercurrentlylackssufficient quality hotel accommodation while being a focus for visits to the surrounding area.
-Proposed tourist developments must not be located where they could have adverse effects on the environment and should enhance biodiversity (for example by installing bat and bird boxes etc.)
+Leominster currently lacks sufficient quality hotel accommodation while being a focus for visits to the surrounding area.
+Tourism related developments should be sensitively located and will be expected to enhance and improve the environment and its biodiversity.

-The parish will be developed as a primary tourist destination by supporting the following developments:
+The parish will be developed as a primary tourist destination by encouraging the following developments: